barbozadiego/online-bank/README.md

 # Online Bank JS

 Small dynamic application that simulates an online banking system, it has a notification area where you can see all the alerts of the operations.
+LocalStorage is used to save the data of registered users.

 ## Functionality